MarcCoru/marinedebrisdetector/readme.md

 # Detection of Marine Debris with Sentinel-2

+> Rußwurm, M., Venkatesa, S. J., & Tuia, D. (2023).
+Large-scale detection of marine debris in coastal areas with Sentinel-2.
+Iscience, 26(12).

 **_NOTE:_**  The costs of hosting the data and models got too high.
 I had to set it private.
 Please contact Marc Russwurm per email if you would like to have access to the data and model weights.

-> Rußwurm M, Venkatesa J. S., Tuia D. (2023; in submission) Large-scale Detection of Marine Debris in Coastal Areas with Sentinel-2
+For now, you can find the model weights in [this Google Drives folder](https://drive.google.com/drive/folders/1OBKr9G4zCP3X7fa8C7xBpJ8WNUyiajDL?usp=drive_link)

 <img src="doc/marinedebrisdetector.jpg" width=600px>